 In recent years, peer-to-peer recognition has emerged as a powerful technique for organizations to drive employee motivation.
-Being recognized and appreciated by their peers tends to make employees get a greater sense of satisfaction, self-worth, acknowledgement, and achievement.
-The important benefits are as follows:
+Being recognized and appreciated by their peers give employees a greater sense of satisfaction, self-worth, acknowledgement, and achievement.

 Moreover, it provides employees with an opportunity to share their views and opinions beyond their own assignments and responsibilities.
-This helps to create a more friendly and atmosphere at the workplace and promotes the development of strong interpersonal bonds between employees.
+This creates a more friendly and atmosphere at work and promotes development of strong interpersonal bonds between employees.
 This ultimately contributes towards creating a positive work culture.

-It is a common perception that the growing popularity of peer to peer recognition may make managers and leaders irrelevant in the whole process.
-However, this is not true; as the planning and implementation of peer to peer recognition will still remain the responsibility of the managers.
-Also, despite the effectiveness of this type of recognition, employees would still want to be appreciated for their achievements by their superiors.
+In fact, it is a misconception that popularity of peer recognition may make managers and leaders irrelevant in the whole process.
+Actually, promoting peer–to–peer recognition program will still remain the responsibility of the managers.
+Also, despite the effectiveness of peer recognition, employees would still want to be appreciated for their achievements by their superiors.